Dynamic Longest Common Substring in Polylogarithmic Time: Introduction

-As for the LCS problem itself, Amir et al.~\cite{amir17} initiated the study of this question in the dynamic setting by considering the problem of constructing a data structure over two strings that returns the LCS after a single edit operation in one of the strings.
+As for the LCS problem itself, Amir, Charalampopoulos, Iliopoulos, Pissis, and Radoszewski \cite{amir17} initiated the study of this question in the dynamic setting by considering the problem of constructing a data structure over two strings that returns the LCS after a single edit operation in one of the strings.
 However, in their solution, after each edit operation, the string is immediately reverted to its original version.
-Abedin et al.~\cite{DBLP:conf/cpm/AbedinH0T18} improved the tradeoffs for this problem by designing a more efficient solution for the so-called heaviest induced ancestors problem.
+Abedin, Hooshmand, Ganguly, and Thankachan~\cite{DBLP:conf/cpm/AbedinH0T18} improved the tradeoffs for this problem by designing a more efficient solution for the so-called heaviest induced ancestors problem.
 Amir and Boneh~\cite{DBLP:conf/cpm/AmirB18} investigated some special cases of the \emph{partially dynamic LCS} problem (in which one of the strings is assumed to be static); namely, the case where the static string is periodic and the case where the substitutions in the dynamic string are substitutions with some letter $\# \not\in \Sigma$.
-Finally, Amir et al.~\cite{amir19} presented the first algorithm for the \emph{fully dynamic LCS} problem (in which both strings are subject to updates) that needs only sublinear time per edit operation (insertion or deletion of a letter), namely $\cOtilde(n^{2/3})$ time.
+Finally, Amir et al.~\cite{amir19} presented the first algorithm for the \emph{fully dynamic LCS} problem (in which both strings are subject to updates) that needs only sublinear time per edit operation, namely $\cOtilde(n^{2/3})$ time.
 As a stepping stone towards this result, they designed an algorithm for the partially dynamic LCS problem that processes each edit operation in $\cOtilde(\sqrt{n})$ time.

 For some natural dynamic problems, the best known bounds on the query and the update time are of the form $\cO(n^{\alpha})$, where $n$ is the size of the input and $\alpha$ is some constant.
-Henzinger et al.~\cite{HenzingerKNS15} introduced the online Boolean matrix-vector multiplication conjecture that can be used to provide some justification for the polynomial time hardness of many such dynamic problems in a unified manner.
-This brings the question of determining if the bound on the update time in the dynamic LCS problem should be polynomial or subpolynomial.
+Henzinger, Krinninger, Nanogkai, and Saranurak~\cite{HenzingerKNS15} introduced the online Boolean matrix-vector multiplication conjecture that can be used to provide some justification for the polynomial-time hardness of many such dynamic problems in a unified manner.
+This brings the question of determining whether the bound on the update time in the dynamic LCS problem should be polynomial or subpolynomial.